SavuSavu/Quick-Hub/ProjectNotes.md

 *   **More Tools:** Integrate actual functionality for the placeholder tools.
 *   **Error Handling:** More robust error handling for `tools.json` fetching and iframe loading.
 *   **Accessibility:** Perform a thorough accessibility audit.
+*   **Auto-Tool Configuration:** Allow users to select which tool appears in the auto-tool panel.
+*   **Synchronization:** Implement communication between the main dashboard and auto-tool panel (e.g., filtering vulnerability results based on dashboard context).